splunk/pii-tools/README.md

 TODO - need to work with Matthew to produce this

 ## Dependencies
-Some of the machine learning functionality require:
+Some of the machine learning functionality requires these apps:
-- Python for Scientific Computing
+- Python for Scientific Computing (whichever variant suits your OS)
 - Splunk Machine Learning Toolkit

+## Setup
+- Install this app
+- MLTK: the `confusionmatrix(2)` macro sharing needs to be set to Global.

 ## Package
 https://dev.splunk.com/enterprise/docs/releaseapps/packageapps/